m5stack/M5-Max3421E-USBShield/README.md

 ## Notes Module V1.2:

-The board is equipped with two dip switches to adapt to different M5 series host devices.
+The board is equipped with two dip switches to suit different M5 series host devices.

 library
 ---------------------------